manpagez: man pages & more

 current picture.
 This is meant to be used as a global parameter

-can be used at any time to reset the default settings.
+be used at any time to reset the default settings.

 width N

-Forces the picture to be N inches wide.
+Force the picture to be N inches wide.
 This overrides any

-scaling factors present in the same picture. `width 0' is
+scaling factors present in the same picture. "width 0" is

 ignored.